pimcore/pimcore/doc/Development_Documentation/08_Tools_and_Features/25_System_Settings.md

 Google API Credentials (Service Account Client ID for Analytics, ...) is required for the Google API integrations.
 Only use a *Service Account* from the Google API Console.

-Google API Key (Simple API Access for Maps, CSE, ...) is e.g. required for correct display of geo datatypes in Pimcore ojbects.
+Google API Key (Simple API Access for Maps, CSE, ...) is e.g. required for correct display of geo data types in Pimcore ojbects.

 ## Ouput-Cache